Cwalsh888/ccjs-app/README.md

 - [ ] Add error checking into my data calls.

-- [ ] Try to add some padding to table if I can.

-- [ ] Move pages container outside of them to so only have the animation thing once.
+- [ ] Try to DRY the Motion Div container.

 - [ ] Clean up the TODO

 ## Recently Done

+- [x] Try to add some padding to table if I can.
+7/6/23

 - [x] Add a loading spinner OR skeleton while pages loading.
 7/6/23